Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 Awesome Health Benefits of Consuming Kefir Grains

-The following explains why some people call kefir grains the cultures for health:
+These reasons, in addition to the following ones, explain why some people call kefir grains the ultimate cultures for health and still drink them to this day.

 1. Helps Fight Cancer Due to the Polysaccharides and Peptides

-Many studies highlight the supposed anti-cancer properties of kefir grains.
+Many studies highlight the purported anti-cancer properties of kefir grains.
 Their polysaccharides and peptides can initiate cellular death (apoptosis), which decreases the chances of metastasis.

 A 2016 study illustrated the health benefits of kefir against breast cancer cells.
 Based on the results, the tumor cells decreased in size and weight while the helper T-cells (fighter cells) increased.